Why should you have a Savings Account?

 Fortunately there are many options for savers.
 With a wide variety of savings plans to compare and choose from, it’s easy to become confused about what works best.
 Different accounts are designed to meet different needs, and before selecting a savings account you should ask yourself a few questions.

-How to choose a Savings Account for 2013
+How to choose a Savings Account

 How much am I willing to save?